jschrier/blog/_posts/2024-02-14-Fluid-analogies-with-LLMs.md

 - The relevance to [Surfaces and Essences](https://amzn.to/48gL074) is to think about prompting strategies that draw on analogies

 - Copycat articles: [https://pcl.sitehost.iu.edu/rgoldsto/courses/concepts/copycat.pdf ]

+# Parerga and paralipomena

+- [SciMON: Scientific Inspiration Machines Optimized for Novelty (2024)](https://arxiv.org/abs/2305.14259) is sort of a modern implementation of this idea.
+Use your favorite LLM to find semantic neighbors, and then have a *retrieve-compare-update* scheme that returns new ideas